Swan Plant Milkweed for Monarchs

 One more time: starting seeds indoors early or overwintering plants will give you a huge jump on the season and is a must for northern gardeners.
 This milkweed species is a rare find in nurseries, so seeds are probably your best option to get started in most regions.

-Click here to Explore other Milkweed Options for your Butterfly Garden
+Click here to Explore 30 Milkweed Options for your Butterfly Garden